Portstewart, Northern Ireland

 Built in 1834, O’Hara Castle now functions as Dominican College, and the building provides an impressive backdrop as you look out over the golden sand dunes to the Atlantic Ocean from the Portstewart Promenade.
 The waves crashing over the black rocks is a truly impressive sight.

-The Mussenden Temple, another attraction on the Causeway Coast, can be seen from Portstewart Strand, mussenden temple perched high and majestic on the awe-inspiring cliff.
+The Mussenden Temple, another attraction on the Causeway Coast, can be seen from Portstewart Strand, Mussenden Temple perched high and majestic on the awe-inspiring cliffs that are a prominent feature of the coastline.

-The cliff path forms part of the Causeway Coast Way, and come be taken from Dominican College to the Portstewart Strand and provides some of the most stunning coastal views in the world’s.
+The cliff path forms part of the Causeway Coast Way, and can be taken from Dominican College to the Portstewart Strand and provides some of the most stunning coastal panoramic views in the world.
 Soak up the amazing vistas of the River Bann estuary, the beach, Donegal, Lough Foyle, and Scotland in the distance.
+The Causeway Coast Way also leads to the iconic Giant’s Causeway, a must-see natural attraction.

 Portstewart Strand: Important Nature Conservation Site